chb/indivo_server/doc/sphinx/source/api-reference.rst

 .. http:delete:: /records/{RECORD_ID}/documents/{DOCUMENT_ID}/carenets/{CARENET_ID}

-   Delete a document into a given carenet
+   Unshare a document from a given carenet.

    :shortname: carenet_document_delete
    :accesscontrol: A principal in full control of the carenet's record.